U.S. Department of State Seal

 Document Name: Adoption decree

 Special Seal(s) / Color / Format: The format varies depending on the court that issues it.
-It may or may not be on official letterhead, and may or may not bear the stamps, watermark or seals of the Judicial Service.
+The order will bear the stamps, watermark or seals of the Judicial Service.

 Issuing Authority Personnel Title: Registrar of the High Court